euccastro/expand-headers/README.md

 ## Status

-Beta; API is unlikely to change in breaking ways but this has only been tested in the REPL so far.
+Beta; API is unlikely to change in breaking ways but this has only been manually tested so far.

 Known limitation: an exception will be raised if you have a header with more values to expand than 2^n where n is the number of letters in the header key